JosephSilber/bouncer/readme.md

 ```
 php artisan migrate
 ```
-### Bouncer facade
+### Facade

-To use the Bouncer Facade, remember to add this line to your files:
+Whenever you use the `Bouncer` facade in yout code, remember to add this line to your namespace imports at the top of the file:

 ```php
 use Bouncer;
 ```

-See Laravel documentation about [Using Facades](https://laravel.com/docs/5.2/facades#using-facades).
+For more information about Laravel Facades, refer to [the Laravel documentation](https://laravel.com/docs/5.2/facades#using-facades).

 ### Enabling cache